-Seven Farms' Circular Economy Model On-site Processing (Garbage Processors) Initiatives Ito-Yokado introduced a "biodegradable garbage processor" system that breaks down organic waste using microorganisms in October of 2011 and has installed on the sites of 58 stores as of the end of February 2021.
-Through the power of microorganisms, the devices break down into water and CO2 garbage that is ill-suited to recycling (such as highly fibrous substances, etc.).
-This process results in reduced CO2 emissions compared to incineration processing, and it offers an effective reduction of waste volumes.
+Seven Farms' Circular Economy Model More details on Seven Farm can be found here (in Japanese) On-site Processing (Garbage Processors) Initiatives Ito-Yokado introduced a "biodegradable garbage processor" system that breaks down organic waste using microorganisms in October of 2011 and has installed on the sites of 20 stores as of the end of February 2022.
+Through the power of microorganisms, the devices break down into water and CO_2 garbage that is ill-suited to recycling (such as highly fibrous substances, etc.).
+This process results in reduced CO_2 emissions compared to incineration processing, and it offers an effective reduction of waste volumes.
 Seven-Eleven Japan also started operations tests of biodegradable garbage processors in 2013.
-The on-site organic waste treatment eliminates the need for delivery to local municipal treatment centers and contributes to the reduction of CO2 emissions generated during delivery and incineration.
-As of the end of February 2021, we had introduced and begun operating these at a total of 18 stores in Tokyo and Nagano Prefecture on a trial basis.
+The on-site organic waste treatment eliminates the need for delivery to local municipal treatment centers and contributes to the reduction of CO_2 emissions generated during delivery and incineration.
+As of the end of February 2022, it had introduced and begun operating these at a total of 17 stores in Tokyo and Nagano Prefecture on a trial basis.

-Biodegradable garbage processors (Ito-Yokado) Biodegradable garbage processors (Seven-Eleven Japan) Awareness-Raising Activities for Reducing Food Loss and Waste In light of the fact that approximately half of food waste is generated by homes, the Seven & i Group is conducting educational activities to reduce food waste at home.
+Biodegradabe garbage processors (Ito-Yokado)

+Biodegradable garbage processors (Seven-Eleven Japan) Awareness-Raising Activities for Reducing Food Loss and Waste In light of the fact that approximately half of food waste is generated by homes, the Seven & i Group is conducting educational activities to reduce food waste at home.
 We conducted a food drive in which customers could bring their extra food to participating Ito-Yokado, York, and Sogo and Seibu stores and have it be donated to food banks.
-From June 2020, Ito Yokado successively expanded the number of stores with a permanent food drive collection box to 31 (as of June 2021), and have collected a cumulative total of around 9.4 tons (as of May 2021) of food.
+From June 2020, Ito-Yokado successively expanded the number of stores with a permanent food drive collection box to 44 (as of the end of February 2022).
 The foods collected at each store are centralized at distribution centers with the cooperation of contracted logistics companies, and then delivered to food canteens for children and persons in need of support through food banks.
 In addition, we implemented a food drive to raise employee awareness at venues including the Head Office of each Seven & i Group company and selected district offices of Seven Eleven Japan.
 At Seven & i Food Systems, companies in the restaurant business have the responsibility to promote efforts that encourage customers to finish their food.
-At the end of February 2021, 13 local municipals nationwide have registered as stores that promote food waste reduction, such as stores that encourage customers to finish their meals.
+At the end of February 2022, 38 local municipals nationwide have registered as stores that promote food waste reduction, such as stores that encourage customers to finish their meals.
 Since October 2019, Denny's menu has made it clear that there is a small-serving option for rice that is easy to finish, and it has displayed the "Loss Non" symbol used by the national movement to promote food loss and waste reduction.
 For introducing its mottECO program to reduce food waste, Seven & i Food Systems has been selected by the Ministry of the Environment as a "FY2021 Model Business for Reduction of Food Waste and Promotion of Recycling by Local Governments and Businesses."
 Under this program, restaurant customers unable to finish their food can request 100% plant-derived containers in which to take home the leftover portion.
 By having customers assume the responsibility for taking home these leftovers on their own, this campaign is raising awareness of reducing food waste and promoting a "culture of taking home leftovers as one's own responsibility."
-During Food Waste Reduction Month in October 2020, York created booklets compiling ideas to reduce food waste which can easily be practiced in the daily lives of customers, distributing these at all stores.
-In addition, York introduced eco menus and ideas at stores where kitchen support is available.